ABUSE PREVENTION TRAINING

 Welcome to KCEA’s child abuse awareness and prevention training!

-Please utilize the following links and resources to begin meeting the state requirements for abuse awareness and prevention training in accordance with Act 126 of 2012.
 NOTE: Key terms and definitions changed in the second half of 2015.
-This section is currently being re-written for a new recording/presentation.
+This section will be rewritten for a new recording/presentation.

 Segment 1: